pkumod/gStore/docs/STRUCT.md

 	- Util.cpp (headers, macros, typedefs, functions...)

 	- Util.h

+	- Bstr.cpp (represent strings of arbitrary length)

+	- Bstr.h (class, members and functions definitions)

 	- Stream.cpp (store and use temp results, which may be very large)

 	- Stream.h

+	- Triple.cpp (deal with triples, a triple can be divided as subject(entity), predicate(entity), object(entity or literal))

+	- Triple.h

+	- BloomFilter.cpp

+	- BloomFilter.h

 - - -